beaker-project/beaker-project.org/dev/proposals/harness-api.rst

 :http:get:`/recipes/(recipe_id)/`) may not be the most ideal format, but it does include all information about a recipe (except for logs) and has the advantage of being well-established in Beaker.

+Once these future response formats have been designed, they can also be used for requests instead of the simple form encoding as defined in this proposal.

 Aborting an entire recipe set or job
 ++++++++++++++++++++++++++++++++++++